 The return journey from Thessaloniki to Sofia leaves at 6:55 AM and arrives in the Bulgarian capital at 2:22 PM.

 Make sure to check the Bulgarian Railways website for updated timetable information.

 Driving from Sofia to Thessaloniki is undoubtedly the fastest option as the 300-kilometre journey takes approximately 3.5 hours along the A3 highway.

 If you are driving a car in Bulgaria, make sure that you have purchased a vignette (a road toll) that is compulsory in Bulgaria.
 While you previously had to have a physical sticker, from 2019 you can buy an e-vignette from this website.

 If you are planning on renting a car in Bulgaria and driving through several Balkan countries, make sure you read the terms and conditions of your policy to ensure you are able to take the car into the countries you are planning on visiting.

-For the best deals on rental cars, we recommend browsing RentalCars.com which aggregates the best deals across multiple suppliers!
+For deals on rental cars, we recommend browsing RentalCars.com which aggregates prices across multiple suppliers!

 How to Get from Sofia to Thessaloniki via Melnik